 Washington Nationals (90-69)

 While the Braves were expected to run away with the division, there are still many surprises which popped up across the league this year.
 First off, the Nationals being better off without Bryce Harper turned out to be a rather comical one.
 Especially considering the Nationals knocked the Phillies out of the playoffs Tuesday night amidst the Washington crowd raining boos upon Harper.
 On the negative side however, is the Nationals’ Bullpen.
 A group of guys who were expected to be a dominant force in the league instead became more of a smoldering pile of suck.
 While the starters have played up to the hype, with Stephen Strousburg finally coming into his own, the bullpen was another story.
 A tragic story full of high drama and even higher scores.
 The bullpen ERA is 5.48, easily the worst in the majors and they are also posting the worst win probability rate over the last decade.
 I mean, what is more desperate than dusting off 42-year-old rust-bucket Fernando Rodney to help them close the year?
 Were Armando Benitez and John Rocker not available?
 Fact is that without such a key ingredient, this is a recipe for disaster come the postseason.
-IF they manage to keep their bullpen in the bullpen for the Wild Card game, they have little shot at beating the Dodgers in a series and will see their season end in LA next weekend.
+IF they manage to keep their bullpen in the bullpen for the MLB Wild Card game, they have little shot at beating the Dodgers in a series and will see their season end in LA next weekend.

 Milwaukee Brewers (89-70)

-The Brewers might be the feel-good story of the early fall after such an impressive run to close out the season.
+The Brewers might be the feel-good story of the early fall after such an impressive run to close out their MLB end game this season.
 After team and league MVP, Chrisitan Yelich went down for the season a few weeks back, the public immediately dismissed the Brewers from the World Series conversation.
 Seems nobody bothered to share that news story in the Brewers lockers room.
 The Milwaukee Brewers are now 18-2 over their last 20 games played and have firmly entrenched themselves not only in the Wild Card game, but still have a shot at the division if you can believe it.
 They have an easy road ahead of the with a three-game series against the Rockies to close out 2019.
 It goes without saying that this will be the most dynamic storyline for the remainder of the regular season.
 Whether they take the division or not, I see them and the Cardinals playing for the NLDS and leave the Nationals wondering why they traded their best player in history.